Skip to content

 Review Policy

-Step 3: Create Identity Provider
+Step 3: Identity Provider

-• Enter sts.amazonaws.com in the Audience field
+• Select sts.amazonaws.com as the Audience field

 Important